Gangga Island Resort

 Tasik Ria Resort

 Tasik Ria Resort, Spa & Diving is 30-45min south of Manado in North Sulawesi, Indonesia.
 This scuba diving resort is adjacent to Tanawangko Bay.
 The resort has 50 rustic, yet comfortable rooms ranging in four styles.
 So you can choose from, Sea View Suites, Grand Sea View Cottages, and Pool View Rooms, plus mobility accessible rooms as well.
 Enjoy out blog articles: North Sulawesi, Indonesia P...More Resort Details

-Wakatobi Resort is located on Onemobaa Island near southeastern Sulawesi Island in Indonesia.
+Wakatobi Resort and Spa offers luxury scuba diving and is located on Onemobaa Island near southeastern Sulawesi Island in Indonesia.
 It is also home base for Pelagian liveaboard.
-The house reef is considered one of the best house reefs in the world.
-So the scuba diving resort has 26 rooms for guests.
-Their bungalows are considered quite nice, but their villas set right up against the ocean are to die for.
-The four main islands near her...More Resort Details
+The house reef for shore diving is considered one of the best house reefs in the world.
+Their 50 dive sites in the Indo-Pacific are the epic center of marine biodiversity.
+Their 34 accommodations include upscale bungalows...More Resort Details

 White Sands Beach Resort by Eco Divers Lembeh